JWicquart/monitoring_workflow/README.md

 ### 2.1 Context

 The first case study correspond to the path 3A of the workflow and illustrate the integration of data from monitoring of benthic communities (sessile organisms) in coral reefs.
 Because the taxonomic identification is difficult, broad categories are often used (*e.g.* algae, hard living coral) in most of monitoring programs.
-Thus, during the data integration, a taxonomic re-categorization must be done to insure the use a common categories across the different datasets integrated.
+Thus, during the data integration, a taxonomic re-categorization must be done to insure the use of common categories across the different datasets integrated.

 ### 2.2 Project organization

 The folder `path_3a` contains the folders `data` and `R`.
 The `data` folder regroup all the data files with a numbering corresponding to their level of advancement in the workflow.
 Hence, the folder `01_raw` contains the different raw data files as received by data contributors, the folder `02_reformatted` contains the individually reformatted datasets, the file *03_synthetic-dataset* correspond to the grouped data with taxonomic assignment done, and the file *04_final-synthetic-dataset* correspond to the final synthetic dataset.
-This data files and folders numbering is used correspondingly in the `R` folder where three scripts are present.
+Those data files and folders numbering is used correspondingly in the `R` folder where three scripts are present.
 The first one (*step-2_individual-data-reformatting.Rmd*) correspond to the individual data reformatting (step 2 of the workflow) with one or more chunk code by data contributor.
 The second one (*step-3_data-grouping-tax-assignment.Rmd*) correspond to the data grouping and taxonomic assignment (step 3 of the workflow), and the last one (*step-4_quality-assurance-quality-control.Rmd*) correspond to the quality assurance and quality control (step 4 of the workflow).

 ### 2.3 Raw datasets description

 The `01_raw` folder includes five folders corresponding to the data shared by five different data contributors.
-Each of them represent a particular situation:
+Each of them represent a specific case:

 * :page_facing_up: `data_contributor_1`: One *.xlsx* file containing two sheets, the first one with the main data and the second one with the substrate codes.
 * :page_facing_up: `data_contributor_2`: One *.xlsx* file containing two sheets, the first one with the main data in wide format and the second one with site coordinates.